open-meteo/open-data/README.md

 - Installing the Open-Meteo Docker image `docker pull ghcr.io/open-meteo/open-meteo`
 - Download archived ECMWF data for temperature from AWS `docker run open-meteo sync ecmwf_ifs temperature_2m --past-days 730` (roughly 8 GB)
 - Launch your local API endpoint `docker run -p 8080:8080 open-meteo serve`
-- Get data for individual coordinates `curl "http://<instance_ip>:8080/v1/forecast?latitude=47.1&longitude=8.4&hourly=temperature_2m&start_date=20220101&end_date=20231031"`
+- Get data for individual coordinates `curl "http://<instance_ip>:8080/v1/archive?latitude=47.1&longitude=8.4&hourly=temperature_2m&start_date=20220101&end_date=20231031"`

 Note: Docker commands are exemplary.
 Follow the [Tutorial for downloading historical weather data](./tutorial_download_era5/) to get it working quickly.

 2. **Running Your Own Weather API:**
-If you require an extensive amount of weather data through an API daily and wish to run your own weather API, you can obtain up-to-date weather data from Open-Meteo on AWS Open Data.
-The Open-Meteo Docker container can listen for newly published data and keep your local database current.
+If you require an extensive amount of weather data through an API daily and wish to run your own weather API, you can obtain current weather data from Open-Meteo on AWS Open Data.
+The Open-Meteo Docker container can listen for newly published data and keep your local database up-to-date.
 Similar to using past weather data:
 - Install the Open-Meteo Docker image
-- Start the data synchronization for a given weather model `docker run open-meteo sync ncep_gfs013 temperature_2m,relative_humidity_2m,wind_u_component_10m,wind_v_component_10m --past_days 3`
+- Start the data synchronization for a given weather model `docker run open-meteo sync ncep_gfs013 temperature_2m,relative_humidity_2m,wind_u_component_10m,wind_v_component_10m --past_days 3 --repeat-interval 5`
-- Launch the API instance and obtain the latest forecast from your new API endpoint
+- Launch the API instance and get the latest forecast from your new API endpoint

 To help you in setting up your own weather API you can follow [this tutorial](./tutorial_realtime_weather_api/) to setup your own weather API on AWS with Elastic File System (EFS) to seamlessly scale your weather API.

-## `om` File Format
+## File Format
 Data is stored in a customized file format featuring a simple header and compressed data chunks.
 Files use the extension `om` and contain a 2-dimensional array for data, encompassing spatial and temporal dimensions.
 For global high-resolution domains like GFS at 0.125°, each file can consist of 4 to 6 million grid cells.
 With one value per hour over a year, the array dimensions reach `6,000,000 x 8,760`.

 To efficiently compress large arrays, data is chunked into blocks ranging from 6 to 20 locations and 2 weeks of data, resulting in chunk dimensions of `20 x 336`.
 Specific lengths of dimensions and chunks are outlined in the meta-data header.
 Data published is optimised for time-series access.
 Accessing larger areas for single time steps is less efficient.